awsdocs/ec2-image-builder-user-guide/doc_source/cross-account-dist.md

    ```

 **Note**
-AWS CLI command examples in this section assume you have previously created image recipe and infrastructure configuration JSON files\.
+AWS CLI command examples in this section assume that you have previously created image recipe and infrastructure configuration JSON files\.
+To create the JSON file for an image recipe, see [Create an image recipe \(AWS CLI\)](create-image-recipes.md#create-image-recipe-cli)\.
+To create the JSON file for an infrastructure configuration, see [Create an infrastructure configuration \(AWS CLI\)](create-infra-config.md#cli-create-infrastructure-configuration)\.

 ## Limits for cross\-account distribution<a name="cross-account-dist-limits"></a>

 There are some limitations when distributing Image Builder images across accounts:
-+ The destination account is limited to 50 concurrent AMI copies per destination Region\.
++ The destination account is limited to 50 concurrent AMI copies for each destination Region\.
 + If you want to copy a paravirtual \(PV\) virtualization AMI to another Region, the destination Region must support PV virtualization AMIs\.
 For more information, see [Linux AMI virtualization types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html)\.
 + You cannot create an unencrypted copy of an encrypted snapshot\.
-If you do not specify a AWS Key Management Service \(AWS KMS\) customer\-managed key for the `KmsKeyId` parameter, Image Builder uses the default key for Amazon EBS\.
+If you do not specify an AWS Key Management Service \(AWS KMS\) customer managed key for the `KmsKeyId` parameter, Image Builder uses the default key for Amazon Elastic Block Store \(Amazon EBS\)\.
 For more information, see [Amazon EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html) in the *Amazon Elastic Compute Cloud User Guide*\.

 For more information, see [CreateDistributionConfiguration](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_CreateDistributionConfiguration.html) in the *EC2 Image Builder API Reference*\.